hueitan/javascript-sdk-design/README.md

 18. [DOMContentLoaded and Load Event](http://stackoverflow.com/questions/2414750/difference-between-domcontentloaded-and-load-events)
 19. [Must See JavaScript Dev Tools That Put Other Dev Tools to Shame](https://medium.com/javascript-scene/must-see-javascript-dev-tools-that-put-other-dev-tools-to-shame-aca6d3e3d925)
 20. [Learn the art of writing quality READMEs.](https://github.com/noffle/art-of-readme)
+21. [The Deep Dive - JavaScript Widgets](https://medium.com/hoopeez/the-deep-dive-javascript-widget-33df679b6c8d) ~ _How to design, build and deploy a JavaScript Widget that runs on other people’s websites_

 *(inspired by [http-api-design](https://github.com/interagent/http-api-design))*